 1. Pension files

 The amount of detail can vary widely, but many pension records have a wealth of information not found in other areas.
 It is important to note, however, not every veteran received or applied for a pension.
-If you ancestor died in service, this doesn't mean there wasn't a pension filed.
+If your ancestor died in service, this doesn't mean there wasn't a pension filed.
 Widows often applied for pensions for themselves and their dependent children.
 In the case of someone who died unmarried, one can often find pension applications from the parents.

 2. Service records

-Looking for unit histories or official documents about the movements of the unit on the date in question can shed immense light and provide additional clues on the nature of your ancestor's service.
-Depending on the time period, service records can be found at the US National Archives and Records Administration, or at state archives.
-For pre-twentieth century conflicts, you can often find published works as well.
+Looking for unit histories throughout American history or official documents about the movements of the unit on the date in question can shed immense light and provide additional clues on the nature of your ancestor's service.
+Depending on the period, service records can be found at the US National Archives and Records Administration.
+For pre-20th-century conflicts, you can often find published works as well.

 3. National Personnel Records Center

 This branch of the National Archives holds very valuable information for men and women who served in the military, as well as in civil service to the government of the United States.
 Unfortunately, a 1973 fire at the facility saw massive destruction of records, with 80% of the records of Army personnel discharged between 1912 and 1959 destroyed, along with 75% of the Air Force records for service between 1947 and 1963 showing surnames after Hubbard.
-That said, there are other records that did survive.
+That said, other records did survive.
 One of these record sets is information on the transport of the bodies of those killed in service back to their homes.

-4. American Battle Monuments Commission
+6. American Battle Monuments Commission

-More than 218,000 American service members who were killed in service overseas were never returned home.
+More than 218,000 American service members who were killed overseas were never returned home.
 Their remains are buried or memorialised in cemeteries around the globe.
 The American Battle Monuments Commission overseas is a database online of those interred and memorialised in ABMC facilities.
 Where possible, it includes the rank and branch of service, the unit, place of entering service, the conflict, the date of death, and where he or she was buried.
 It contains the exact information needed to locate the grave within the cemetery as well.
 Direct family members can also order lithographs of the gravestone or memorial tablet as well.